Henry J. Mansell: Archbishop of Hartford

 John Paul II appointed Mansell as the fourth archbishop of Hartford on October 20, 2003.
 He was installed on December 18, 2003.
 On June 29, 2004, Mansell received the pallium from John Paul II in Rome.

 In 2005, the archdiocese paid $22 million to settle sexual abuse claims brought by 43 people against 14 priests, the majority of cases occurring in the 1960s and 1970s.
-Mansell was quoted in a New York Times article stating: "[It is] part of a healing process for the persons whose lives have been severely harmed by the evil of sexual abuse and for the Church itself."Mansell is a proponent of the Traditional Latin Mass.
+Mansell was quoted in a New York Times article stating: "[It is] part of a healing process for the persons whose lives have been severely harmed by the evil of sexual abuse and for the Church itself."
+Mansell was a proponent of the Traditional Latin Mass.

 Retirement

 Having reached the mandatory retirement age of 75, Mansell submitted his letter of resignation as archbishop of Hartford to Pope Francis.
 Mansell was succeeded by Bishop Leonard P. Blair in December 2013.

+Mansell died in Connecticut on April 21, 2026, at the age of 88.